A Legacy of Service

 -

-Testified at the United Nations, demanding Black women be written into international human rights history offering testimony in front of the International Committee on the Eradication of Racial Discrimination (CERD) and International Committee to End Torture (CAT) and ratify the Convention on the Eradication of All Forms of Discrimination Against Women (CEDAW).
+Testified at the United Nations, demanding that Black women be written into international human-rights history — offering testimony before the Committee on the Elimination of Racial Discrimination (CERD) and the Committee Against Torture (CAT), and calling for ratification of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

 -

-Created the Sista’s Van, a mobile healing unit to serve survivors of sexual violence, trafficking, reproductive violence, and physical abuse
+Created the Sista’s Van, a mobile healing unit to serve survivors of sexual violence, trafficking, and reproductive violence.

 -